Andonome/stories/effect_summaries.md

 Creates new things, or replicates existing ones.
 Allows spells to have more than one target.
 Number of targets, replicas and creations are based on Potency.
 Creations are always living creatures, but never sentient.
 Can replicate features from other living creatures, like wings from birds, or gills from fish.
 Each creature created starts with -5 Strength, Dexterity and Speed, plus some bonus points to distribute, based on Potency.

-0. 2 targets, 2 things created or 2 copies replicated.
+0. 2 targets, 1 thing created or 2 copies replicated.
 9 bonus points to distribute among Strength, Dexterity and Speed.
-1. 6 targets, 6 things created or 6 copies replicated.
+1. 6 targets, 3 things created or 6 copies replicated.
 7 bonus points to distribute among Strength, Dexterity and Speed.
-1. 24 targets, 24 things created or 24 copies replicated.
+1. 24 targets, 12 things created or 24 copies replicated.
 5 bonus points to distribute among Strength, Dexterity and Speed.
-1. 120 targets, 120 things created or 120 copies replicated.
+1. 120 targets, 60 things created or 120 copies replicated.
 3 bonus points to distribute among Strength, Dexterity and Speed.

 ## Discreet